Table of Contents

 If it is too wide, you will have to use more force to press the strings.
 So make sure to select a guitar that fits you well and doesn’t feel overly large in any area.
 This is especially important for those with smaller hands.

 For a beginner, this instrument type can be quite beneficial as the weight is slightly lower as well.
-This makes it easier to get comfortable holding the guitar, which can help to make the strings easier to press and more accurately.
+This makes it easier to get comfortable holding the guitar.
+Which can help to make the strings easier to press and more accurate.

 Develop Finger Strength

-To do this, hold your hand out in front of you with all of your fingers together and make a claw shape by folding them in towards your palm.
+To do this, hold your hand out in front of you with all of your fingers together.
+Make a claw shape by folding them in towards your palm.

 Now, try to press your fingers down into the palm of your hand.
 You should feel the muscles in your forearm and hand working as you do this.
 Do this exercise for a few minutes each day, and you’ll start to see an improvement in your finger strength.